geowa4/learn-loki/rochester_security_summit.md

 Schedule queries with "packs"

+^Next, we'll see how to aggregate those intrusions so we can alert on them.

 # Loki

-Cloud-native log aggregation
+> Prometheus-inspired logging for cloud natives.

 Made by Grafana

-# Loki

-> Prometheus-inspired logging for cloud natives.

 ^To know what this means, let's take a quick detour to Prometheus.